Key facts and figures

 “Would drivers and employees be interested?”
 And “Would they understand it?” were other questions raised requiring explanation of the further validation to convince the senior team that lower levels of academic qualification were not a barrier to participate or to contribute to the delivery of the company strategy.
 The Big Picture tool and exercises woven into the workshop enabled this to be accessible to all employees no matter what level.

+The first delivery milestone was with the Arriva Leadership Forum where eight senior UK leaders facilitated a strategy session with groups of directors.
+Each of the 40 directors present then took this to their business regions with a milestone to engage all manager and supervisor levels within four months and all employees within 12 months.
 The approach to line manager cascade rather than a project team “doing” the workshop to the business was critical for the success of the programme, not someone who the group did not know.
 After discussions concerning the power of role modeling behaviours, and personal commitments being made with local managers, it was agreed to cascade this through the business supported by additional facilitation workshops as necessary.